rubbiaa/FASER/Python_io/README.md

 # Instructions for Reading ROOT Files using PyROOT

-This repository provides instructions and necessary files to read ROOT files using PyROOT.
+This folder provides instructions and necessary files to read ROOT files using PyROOT.
 The software versions used are:

 - ROOT version: `6.30/06`
 - Python version: `3.10.9`